 Pair mentees and mentors

 Pairing mentees and mentors can be done by an L&D specialist.
 However, it’s also effective to use a specially designed tool.
-An ILP can also assist with this.
+The CYPHER modern learning platform can also assist with this.
 For example, employees can set up learning goals directly on the platform.
 One of the goals can be “I want to become a team leader.”
 Then, the platform automatically recommends not only training resources, but also the option to “contact a mentor” who has completed the goal and has the appropriate skills.
 Consequently, communication through the platform can begin immediately.

 Have a mentorship workflow

 Your mentorship program doesn’t have to be more complicated than a training program.
 On the contrary, it should be easier to work with.
-For instance, using the same ILP, you can set up groups for mentors where they can discuss and exchange ideas.
+For instance, using CYPHER, you can set up groups for mentors where they can discuss and exchange ideas.
 In the same vein, you can establish whether the program will be:

 - Face-to-face and partially online: this means that the mentorship meetings are in person, but mentors can recommend learning resources online;